simonmorley/homepage/README.md

 Whilst building Cucumber Tony and PolkaSpots, I had to learn a bunch of networking / UNIX / linux stuff.
 In fact, since I founded those companies before such things as AWS, I had to do all the server management too.
 I also wrote some custom pacakges for OpenWRT in c which facilitated the remote management of thousands of WiFi access points around the world.
 The biggest one was called [Socketman](https://github.com/mylittletony/SocketMan).

 One such project, called Rascal, listened for WiFi probes and we were considering using it for some kind of analytics service.
 However, upon writing this, I realised how intrusive the whole thing was.
 It was at this point, I decided not to turn Cucumber Tony into an analytics service for moral reasons.
 There's a link to that [here](https://github.com/mylittletony/rascal).

+Our platform mostly used [MQTT](https://mqtt.org/) to communicate with our WiFi devices.
+I built a Golang based backend to send and receive messages from these devices.
+It was pretty fun (and stressful) building this.
+At one point, we had about 5,000 WiFi access points connected to the system.

+We also figured out a way for Meraki customers to flash their defunct access points with our firmware.
+This allowed them to skip all the license costs etc - we weren't so popular with Cisco at the time.
+Ooops.

 ## Non Work Stuff